 One common method is to measure compressor power.
-The percentage of power can be correlated to percentage of flow using the appropriate compressor curve for the given control type.
+The percent power can be correlated to percent flow using the appropriate compressor curve for the given type of control type.
 In this way, a load profile can be developed that can be used to compare the baseline and post systems at equivalent flow.

-For systems with load and unload compressors, timing the load/unload cycles can be an effective way of determining percentage of capacity.
-A load/unload compressor either produces full flow or no flow; thus, the percentage of measured time when the compressor is loaded is equivalent to percentage of capacity.
+For systems with load and unload compressors, timing the load/unload cycles can be an effective way of determining percent capacity.
+A load/unload compressor either produces full flow or no flow; thus, the percent of measured time when the compressor is loaded is equivalent to percent capacity.